aphil311/cos126-final-connect-four-ai/readme.txt

 The output should be a new window with the opening screen prompting the user for a mode of play.

+There is also a CLI version that prompts for user input specifying the index of the column they would like to play in.
+This is run with the command `java ConnectFour.java <mode>` where mode is either "easy", "ai", or any other string.
+Any other string (or empty) will start a two player game.
+It can also be run against the ai in verbose mode by adding the flag -v.
+This mode shows the ai's preference of column as the Monte Carlo Tree Search algorithm runs.

 Describe how your program accepts user input and mention the line number(s) at which your program accepts user input.

 GUI: our program accepts user input when the user clicks on a button This is executed in GameVisualizer, seen in lines 188-203, which accepts input for the gameplay mode, lines 50-55, which accepts input for restarting the game, and lines 117-147, which accepts input for adding checkers to the columns.

+CLI: accepts user input from the Human Class line 27.

 Describe how your program produces output based on user input (mention line numbers).

 GUI: our program produces output by changing the view of the board, seen in the method changeCircle in GameVisualizer on lines 36-59.
 It also produces output when alerting the user of a game's outcome, seen in lines 61-85.

+CLI: Outputs in the ConnectFour class line 33 with a string from the Human Class.

 Describe the data structure your program uses and how it supports your program's